A Tlingit totem pole in Seattle’s Pioneer Square neighborhood.

-But it’s also a city that was built on stolen Indian land, a city that once banned Indigenous people from entering.
+But Seattle is also a city that was built on stolen Native land, and a city that once banned Indigenous people from entering.

-How much does the average Washingtonian know about its native histories, about the many tribes that lived in complex societies around Puget Sound for thousands of years before Europeans arrived?
-How much do they know about the thousands of Indigenous people who live, work and create in urban centers and reservations around Washington state today?
+How much does the average Washingtonian know about our Native histories, about the many tribes that lived in complex societies around Puget Sound — for thousands of years before Europeans arrived?
+How much do we know about the thousands of Indigenous people who live, work and create in urban centers and reservations around Washington state today?

 In Seattle, Indigenous peoples have fought for decades to have their tribes recognized, their arts and culture supported, their languages taught, their rights respected and their stories told.